marmadukeandbob05/SITE/Python_Projects.md

 <h2>Easy Email Module</h2>
 <p>I have made a python module which enables the user to send emails with gmail, yahoo, icloud and a custom service, all using python.
-Check the GitHub page out </p><a href="https://github.com/marmadukeandbob05/Easy-Emailer">here</a>
+Check the GitHub page out <a href="https://github.com/marmadukeandbob05/Easy-Emailer">here</a></p>